 It might be easier if we first cover what isn’t a single-ended amplifier.

-The vast majority of audio power amplifiers that aren’t on switching technology are what we call “push-pull” amplifiers.
+The vast majority of audio power amplifiers that aren’t based on switching technology are what we call “push-pull” amplifiers.
 In a push-pull amplifier, the power delivered to the speaker is handled by two devices (or two sets of devices).
 To oversimplify things somewhat, the two (sets of) devices are in parallel but effectively operate with inverted polarity — hence the “push” and “pull”.
 Such a design results in a vast reduction of a class of harmonic distortions, significant improvements in output stage efficiency, or both.

 In the case of transformer-coupled push-pull amps, the two (sets of) devices are driven in inverse polarity and their outputs are appropriately summed via the output transformer.
 In transformerless solid state designs, the two (sets of) devices are complementary, meaning one is based on NPN or N-channel silicon and the other on PNP or P-channel silicon.* The devices are driven from a common source but are configured so they saturate in opposite directions.
 Both of these approaches yield the same linearity and efficiency benefits.

 In a single ended amplifier, there is, if you will, only “push” or “pull”.
 Only one device (or set of devices) delivers current to the load with no fancy distortion reduction or efficiency improvements involved.
 Such a topology may seem appealing for its apparent purity.
 However, the apparent purity comes at a high cost, which we could, and eventually might, take a deeper dive into.
 But that won’t do much to help answer the question posed in this post.